-Over the next three years, we will partner in finding new, creative ways to engage youth, seniors, and their families in improving their mental, physical, and emotional health through the use of our beautiful Dane County Parks system.
+From 2021-2023, we will partner in finding new, creative ways to engage youth, seniors, and their families in improving their mental, physical, and emotional health through the use of our beautiful Dane County Parks system.
 Starting in 2021, we will increase awareness of the relationship of parks and nature to health.
 Under safe public health guidelines, we will also offer seasonal health-related activities and events that encourage family health and help area families build a greater familiarity and comfort with the variety of parks and outdoor spaces available right herein Dane County.

 "A park is not just a piece of land, it is a vibrant source of community pride, and a place where people can renew and improve their emotional and physical health.
 We are excited to partner with SSM Health, Dean Health Plan and Dane County Parks to promote the health benefits of nature to all people of Dane County for many years to come." - Bill Lunney, Foundation for Dane County Parks President

 "We know that spending time in nature has significant physical and mental health benefits for everyone.
 As Wisconsinites and Dane County residents we are incredibly lucky to have access to the beautiful Dane County Park System.
 We are excited to showcase these incredible resources through the 'Healthy Parks, Healthy You' initiative." - Dr. Mark Thompson, President of Medical Groups for SSM Health Wisconsin

 Time spent in nature has a multitude of mental and physical health benefits.
 Research shows some of the following benefits: